-Prior to founding REES Capital, Amy Rees Anderson was formerly CEO of MediConnect Global, Inc., a worldwide leader in medical record retrieval, digitization, and one of the largest cloud-based health information exchanges.
+Prior to founding REES Capital, Amy Rees Anderson was formerly the founder and CEO of MediConnect Global, Inc., a worldwide leader in medical record retrieval, digitization, and one of the largest cloud-based health information exchanges.
 Amy led all aspects of MediConnect's business, including a worldwide workforce of over 1,000 employees.
-Under her direction, the company has achieved over 1500 percent growth since 2004.
+Under her direction, the company achieved over 1500 percent growth.
 In March 2012, Amy successfully led MediConnect to being acquired by Verisk Analytics (VRSK) for over $377 million

 Amy is an active Angel Investor and she recently founded the IPOP Foundation, a charity focused on helping educate and mentor entrepreneurs.

 Prior to joining MediConnect, Amy founded and managed several successful healthcare technology ventures.
-She began her first business back in 1996 with only $23,000 in seed funding.
+She began her first business in 1996 with only $23,000 in seed funding.
 Across her many entrepreneurial ventures, Amy has raised more than $70 million in investment capital.

 Amy has been featured in The Wall Street Journal, Forbes, Inc. magazine, USA Today, Fast Company, Bloomberg Businessweek and many other national publications as a result of her many accomplishments.
-She is an in-demand public speaker and respected mentor, and she teaches courses on entrepreneurship at a number of universities.
+She is an in-demand public speaker and respected mentor, and she does entrepreneurship lectures at a number of universities.

 Amy has been the recipient of a number of prestigious awards honoring her sharp business acumen and her company's growth and success which include being named a 2012 CEO of the Year by Utah Business Magazine as well as being a recipient of the prestigious Ernst & Young 2007 Entrepreneur of the Year Award.

 Amy currently serves on the boards of numerous organizations, including: Sundance Institute's Advisory Board; Chair of the Utah State Motion Picture Advisory Committee; Utah Capital Investment Corporation Board; Huntsman Cancer Foundation Executive Council; Utah Technology Council's Board of Trustees (UTC); the NACD Board Utah Chapter; the South Davis Community Hospital Board of Directors; the Leonardo Board; the Hale Centre Theatre Board; the Sandy Area Chamber of Commerce Board; University of Utah National Advisory board for David Eccles School of Business, Center for Medical Innovation, and Technology Commercialization Board; UVU National Advisory Council; and Brigham Young University Founder's Board.